zot/seq/seq/README.md

 	output all of the elements of s to the channel
 * (s Sequence) Output(c SeqChan)
 	output all of the elements of s to the channel
-* Bleed(c SeqChan)
-	read the remaining elements of c